MHM Candidate Reference & Employment Verification Guidelines

 Why Reference Checks Matter

 Reference checks are crucial for validating your work experience and assuring potential employers that your history aligns with the position they need to fill.
 They also provide valuable insights into your performance in previous roles.
-A documented employment history and high-quality references are especially critical for roles serving high-profile families, where the risk of false references can be significant.
+A documented employment history and high-quality references are especially critical for roles serving high-profile families, where accuracy, traceability, and professional accountability are essential.
 A high-quality direct reference conducted through our agency, combined with a strong letter of recommendation, could be the deciding factor that leads a family to choose you over another candidate with similar high-level experience.

 Navigating Reference Checks in Private Service